hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The value of &lt;CC042C-EXPORT OPERATION.MRN&gt; must be one of the values &lt;CC191C-AES<br />
-RESULTS-EXPORT OPERATION.MRN&gt; included in the last message 'Transit Presentation<br />
-Notification Response' (CC191C) received from AES by NCTS
+The value of &lt;CC042C-EXPORT OPERATION.MRN&gt; must be one of the values &lt;CC191C-AES RESULTS-EXPORT OPERATION.MRN&gt; included in the last message 'Transit Presentation Notification Response' (CC191C) received from AES by NCTS

 **Technical Description**